Search

 This list is not exhaustive.

 Remember, a person may display a number of the trafficking indicators set out above but they may not necessarily be a victim of slavery or trafficking.
 Often you will build up a picture of the person’s circumstances which may indicate something is not quite right.
+If you have a suspicion, report it to the HR Department who will follow our reporting procedures.

 Talking to someone about your concerns may stop someone else from being exploited or abused.